Battle of Faughart: Faughart

 We have no precise figures for the number slain, though it is known that thirty Scottish knights and more than eighty men-at-arms died.
 The dead included a Mac Ruaidhrí ("King of the Hebrides") and a Mac Domhnaill ("King of Argyll").
+(Note: The identity of these men is uncertain, although they seem to have been leading members of Clann Ruaidhrí and Clann Domhnaill.)
 This would suggest that most, if not all, of the Scottish force was drawn from the Gaels of the Western Isles and from Bruce's own earldom of Carrick in Ayrshire.
-Defeat was followed by the almost complete collapse of the Scottish position in Ulster: Carrickfergus castle was recaptured on 2 December.
+Defeat was followed by the almost complete collapse of the Scottish position in Ulster: Carrickfergus Castle was recaptured on 2 December.
 John de Bermingham received most of the credit for the victory, and was created Earl of Louth by a grateful King of England.
 It was not to be the end of Scottish involvement in Ireland; but there were to be no more high kings.

 While in some ways a failure, the Scottish adventure in Ireland did serve the purpose of Scotland's King Robert the Bruce, as never again were the English able to use a base in Ireland to mount an attack on the western seaboard of Scotland.